Mesoamerican Barrier Reef System: Biodiversity

 The reef system is home to one of the world's largest populations of manatees, with an estimated 1,000 to 1,500 of them.

-Some northern areas of the reef system near Isla Contoy are home to the largest fish on the planet, the whale shark.
-The normally solitary whale sharks congregate there in social groups to eat and to mate.
+Some northern areas of the reef system near Isla Contoy are home to the largest fish on the planet, the whale shark These normally solitary animals congregate in social groups to feed and mate.

+Threats

+The Mesoamerican Barrier Reef System is considered critically endangered according to the IUCN Red List of Ecosystems.
+Over the past 50 years, this ecosystem has faced numerous threats, including hurricanes, rising surface water temperatures, ocean acidification, pollution, overfishing, invasive species such as lionfish and disease outbreaks of corals and urchins.